ember-engines/ember-engines.com/markdown/guide/lazy-loading.md

 ### Eager Engines

 Eager engines are built approximately the same as existing addons.
-Differences are limited to consolidating the namespace of `app` code inside of an engine.
-Into the engine's namespace instead of the host application.
+Differences are limited to consolidating the namespace of `app` code inside of an engine into the engine's namespace instead of the host application.

 Beyond that it adds in a configuration module for the engine, and nothing else.
 It is a remarkably straightforward process.

  ### Lazy Engines